ming71/CV_PaperDaily/README.md

 ## ECCV
 * DetNet: A Backbone network for Object Detection
 * Receptive Field Block Net for Accurate and Fast Object Detection
+* Modeling Visual Context is Key to Augmenting Object Detection Datasets
 <hr />